 This trip is a way to experience the best of what southern Africa has to offer, and give a little back while you’re there.
-Based out of Eswatini – the smallest country in the southern hemisphere and the only remaining African monarchy – the first part of the trip is about getting orientated before heading out to the Kruger National Park.
+Based out of Eswatini – the the smallest country in Southern Africa and the only remaining African monarchy – the first part of the trip is about getting orientated before heading out to the Kruger National Park.
 The Kruger is all about being in the wilderness of the 20,000 km² conservation area and spotting the wildlife, big and small, who call Kruger home.

 The second phase is about getting stuck in to help communities in Eswatini.
 The country has one of the highest rates of HIV infection in the world, which has resulted in tens of thousands of orphaned children, many of whom don’t even have adults in extended families to help them.
 These child-headed households don’t have the resources or the ability to build and maintain houses and other vital infrastructure.

 This is how volunteers on this trip can make a crucial difference.
 Under the direction of a local builder, volunteers use local techniques to build and renovate homes and classrooms, to provide good shelter for local children and access to a decent schooling environment.
 Volunteers also get involved in painting and decorating the new buildings, and setting up gardens for the local communities.
 These buildings have a life-changing impact on children and communities in Swaziland, keeping vulnerable people sheltered and safe, as well as giving them a good chance at education despite the difficulties of their personal circumstances.

 If you want to experience the wildlife in South Africa’s most famous national park and help communities in Eswatini have shelter and suitable schooling environments, this safari and volunteer building trip offers the best of both worlds.

 - Location: Kruger National Park, South Africa and Ezulwini Valley, Eswatini